Site icon Outdoor Gearzine

 Main Access zipper

-Rear length adjustment Not available (models above 32L are possible)
+back length adjustment Not possible (Models 32L and above are possible)

 Hydration compatible